tfxl/CA_projects/terminal_app/data/introduction.md

 >
 > - &nbsp;requesting group sponsors
 >
-> - &nbsp;completing "work" to earn more
+> - &nbsp;completing "work" to earn more *feature soon
 >
 > _ _ _ _
 > &nbsp;   **PROGRESS CAN BE SAVED FROM THE MAIN MENU AND LOADED AT A FUTURE DATE ON LAUNCH**